keyteki/keyteki/docs/implementing-cards.md

 ##### 1. Create a file named after the card.

-Cards are organized under the `/server/game/cards` directory by grouping them by type (characters, events, etc), then by pack number.
+Cards are organized under the `/server/game/cards` directory by grouping them by pack number and name.

 ```
-/server/game/cards/attachments/01/cloudthemind.js
+/server/game/cards/attachments/01 - Core/cloudthemind.js
 ```

 #### 2. Create a class for the card and export it.